XanX3601/IASD-Anonymization-Project/README.md

 We train a target classifier to recognize if a image contains a vehicle or not.
 The dataset does not include any bicycles.
 Our goal, is to create a meta-classifier which will be able to tell if a classifier has been trained on a dataset containing bicyles images or not.
 Labels meta-classifier datasets are: 0 if there are no bicycles and 1 otherwise.

 ## How to use
+You have 2 scripts, `script.py` doest 1 pass, and `script_stats.py` does multiples passes in order to collect statistics.
+Otherwise, you can use the following commands yourself.

 * Download CIFAR-100 data.
 ```shell
 python download_data.py